Skip to main content

 • understand how criteria match scores and score labels should be interpreted

-• decide how strict the News geography filter should be before adverse-media data reaches the Minerva engine
+• decide how strict News retrieval and article analysis should be before adverse-media data reaches the Minerva engine

 • review, audit, or roll back match scoring changes

-Balanced is the default Match Scoring configuration for every organization.
-It preserves Minerva’s legacy scoring posture unless your organization has explicitly changed the settings.
+Balanced is the default Match Scoring configuration for every workspace.
+It preserves Minerva’s legacy scoring posture unless your workspace has explicitly changed the settings.

 Match scoring changes affect which candidates analysts see.
 Tune in small increments, use detailed change description notes in the updates, and compare review volume and missed-risk sensitivity before moving further away from Balanced.